Cold Weather Backpacking – Tips for a Successful Trip

 You’ll still have to make a bit of a stab in the dark because of the multitude of factors that make everyone unique, you can at least use the values to equate bag to bag.

-So if you’re comfortable in a 20-degree sleeping bag in temperatures 20 to 30 degrees, then you’ll want a 10-degree bag if you’re heading into 10 to 20-degree overnights.
+So if you’re comfortable in a 20-degree sleeping bag in temperatures 25 to 35 degrees, then you’ll want a 0 or 10-degree bag if you’re heading into 10 to 25-degree overnights.
 (Yes, you’d be fine at 20, but remember the subtract 10 rule from above).

 Bags for children, military, and extreme conditions (below -4 degrees F) are not subject to rating.
 Also, keep in mind that this is a huge oversimplification of the sleeping bag rating system.